 Kristina Lunz | Co-Founder and Germany Director | Berlin

-Kristina onboarded as a co-founder of CFFP in January of 2018.
+Kristina is CFFP's co-founder and heading the German chapter of CFFP.
 Previously, she was with the United Nations Development Programme (UNDP) in Myanmar.
 Before that, Kristina worked for Sisma Mujer - a Colombian local women’s rights NGO - on the inclusivity of the country’s peace process around the time of the referendum in Bogotá late 2016.

 Kristina graduated with distinction from University College London’s School of Public Policy.
 She did a second master’s at the Oxford Department of International Development in diplomacy.
 During her time in Oxford she started getting involved in activism and has been campaigning since.
 Amongst others, she was an advisor to UN Women National Committee Germany on the 'No Means No' campaign to change the German law on sexualised violence and rape.
 In July 2016 the law was changed making consent the criterion for rape – a milestone for the women’s rights movement.
 For another grassroots campaign, ‘Against sexualised violence and racism. #Ausnahmslos’, Kristina and her team were awarded a women’s rights prize by a German parliamentary party.